 Step 5 Export Settings - Output Name.

 Click on the output name to save the file and set it up on your hard drive.
-It is important to note that Adobe Premiere Pro always default to the last location that an export as saved.
-You will have to double check the save location by clicking on the output name so as not to search for the file later.
+It is important to note that Adobe Premiere Pro always default to the last location that export as saved.
+You will have to double-check the save location by clicking on the output name so as not to search for the file later.

 Step 6 Export Setting - Export or Queue.